Awiomanik/to_infinity_and_beyond/README.md

 - Lots of fractals ;)

 ## Contributing
-Contributions are more than welcome!
+Contributions are more than welcome!<br>
 Feel free to submit pull requests or report issues.
 This project serves not only as an educational resource but also as a platform for collective problem-solving and programming practice.

 ## License
 This project is licensed under the Apache License v2.0 - see the [LICENSE](LICENSE) file for details.